 OKWU has three degree conferral dates each year, but only two graduation ceremonies.
 Students may participate in one graduation ceremony per OKWU degree completed.
 Students must be within six credit hours of degree completion with an approved graduation application and completion plan in place to be eligible to participate in a commencement ceremony.

-- May Commencement AGS commencement ceremonies are on the second Saturday of May. - December Commencement AGS commencement ceremonies are on the second Saturday of December.
+- May Commencement AGS commencement ceremonies are on the weekend of the second Saturday of May. - December Commencement AGS commencement ceremonies are on the weekend of the second Saturday of December.